 While receipts aren’t required to prepare your tax returns, having a box of receipts can save you time and money if you are ever audited in the future.

 If you are unprepared for the season as the date approaches, you may need to give the IRS proper notice.
 Filing a tax extension lets you file your taxes later in the year.
 This method is ideal if you plan to work with a tax professional, such as an Enrolled Agent.
-The Enrolled Agents at SCL Tax Services, for example, as well as our accountants and payroll experts, are less-busy during the off-times of the year.
+The Enrolled Agents at SCL tax firm, for example, as well as our accountants and payroll experts, are less-busy during the off-times of the year.
 Filing an extension for your tax returns allows you to get more one-on-one attention from your tax expert for easier and faster tax filing.

 If you have undergone any major life changes, you may need to review and revise your W-4 forms.
 Examples include job changes, employment bonuses, buying or selling a home, going to school, retiring, getting married or divorced, giving or receiving gifts, real estate planning, receiving an inheritance, and casualty and loss deductions.